Isochronic Tones Vs Binaural Beats Vs Monaural Beats – What’s The Difference?

 Rather than recommending one type above the others, I suggest that anyone who’s seriously interested in exploring the benefits of brainwave entrainment should experiment a bit and try all three methods.
 You’ll soon find which work well for you.

-Whichever method you choose, it’s important to use only high quality recordings, such as those available from The Unexplainable Store.
+Whichever method you choose, it’s important to use only high quality recordings, such as those available from The Meditation Club.
 I personally like using their alpha and theta meditation recordings regularly, and these are available in a choice of binaural, monaural and isochronic formats – definitely a plus point when you consider how hard it can be to find decent monaural and isochronic recordings elsewhere!